srcward/wardic-bot/public/terms-of-service.md

 ## Eligibility

 You must comply with Discord’s Terms of Service to use this bot.
-The bot ("wardic") is intended to be used only within Discord servers and by users permitted under Discord’s rules.
+The bot is intended to be used only within Discord servers and by users permitted under Discord’s rules.

 ## Proper Use